-Being a fellow vegetarian I feel as if meat eaters are killing themselves whilst at the same time killing vulnerable animals.
+Being a vegetarian I feel as if meat eaters are killing themselves whilst at the same time killing vulnerable animals.
 Read on to find out why vegetarianism is better for your health and why eating meat puts the meat industry to strain.

 Being a vegetarian is better for the environment